caseymcc/instinct-mi25/README.md

 ## Installing Linux

-As the Levelone post notes you need spedific Linux kernels to get it working, AMD's ROCm only support certain [ones](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html).
+As the LevelOne Tech post notes you need specific Linux kernels to get it working, AMD's ROCm only supports certain [ones](https://rocm.docs.amd.com/en/latest/release/gpu_os_support.html).
 I can say for sure that you do not need the specific kernel called out in the post as mine is 5.15.0-XX.
 In the end I went with the Ubuntu version in the post however I ended up working fine on the updated Kernel it had (if I get a chance I want to try other versions)

-Grab the Unbuntu version `20.04.03` from [here](https://old-releases.ubuntu.com/releases/20.04.3/).
+Grab the Ubuntu version `20.04.03` from [here](https://old-releases.ubuntu.com/releases/20.04.3/).
 It comes with the kernel version
 ```
 Linux zeus 5.15.0-87-generic #97~20.04.1-Ubuntu SMP Thu Oct 5 08:25:28 UTC 2023 x86_64 x86_64 x86_64 GNU/Linux
 ```